Degree

 Interested students who wish to apply for a Public History Fellowship must:

-- Complete and submit the Graduate Application for Admission as a Public History student and indicate their interested in pursuing a graduate assistantship on the application form.
+- Complete and submit the Graduate Application for Admission as a Public History student and indicate your interest in pursuing a graduate assistantship on the application form.

-- Be prepared to participate in a telephone, Skype, or in-person interview with the Public History program director and/or other faculty members.
+- Be prepared to participate in a telephone, video call or in-person interview with the Public History program director and/or other faculty members.

 If you have any questions about the assistantship options, please contact Lindsey Wieck at lwieck@stmarytx.edu.